 #7 – Make your pitch conversational

-Researchers have discovered that the success rates of sales presentations increases if they are more conversational in nature.
+Researchers have discovered that the success rates of sales presentations increases if they are more conversational in nature (something that is key for the Audience Advantage sales presentation platform).
 How much should you talk?
 One analysis of B2B sales phone calls found that the most successful salespeople talked less than 46% of the time.

 That’s a lot of listening!
 The best way to do less talking is to use open-ended questions about the prospect and their business.
 You can use their responses to create a more conversational pitch which is relaxed yet informative.
 This approach allows you to talk about problems and solutions specific to the prospect.
 Read more about talk-to-listen ratios.